baka3k/ijk_player_recorder_flutter/README.md

 ## Features

 - [x] Play RTSP video with LOW LATENCY on Flutter
-- [x] Support IOS & Android Record video
+- [x] Android Play & Record video
+- [  ] Support IOS: Todo
 - [  ] Add filter/ effect to video - not at this time

 ## Requirements